AliNadirErdil/Heart-Attack-Analysis-Prediction/README.md

 ![image](https://github.com/user-attachments/assets/518abd0b-f1bd-43c5-8b43-8b3757b3e25e)

 ## 2. Outlier Detection
-- **Z-Score Method**: Outliers are detected using the Z-score method.
+- **Z-Score Method**: Outliers are detected using the `Z-score method`.
 Rows with Z-scores greater than 3 in any numerical feature are identified as potential outliers.

 - **Outlier Rows**: After detecting outliers, the specific rows containing these outliers are examined to understand their impact on the dataset.